 Noah Baalessanvu who traveled to Russia to ascertain the credibility of the company told the committee that they did due diligence by visiting the company, talking to clients in countries who had procured services from the Russian firm, and establishing that the company was competent.

 “To the satisfaction of the team that went there, the company had demonstrated that they had both the technological capacity and the manufacturing capacity to undertake this project,” he said.

-During the meeting, the government tabled the agreement between the Russian company and Uganda, company profile, articles and memoranda of association of the company, and registration certificate of the company in Uganda.
+During the meeting, the government tabled the agreement between the Russian company and Uganda, the company profile, articles and memoranda of the association of the company, and the registration certificate of the company in Uganda.